n43ee7/RF_Modulator/README.md

 ## License

 The RF Modulator project is licensed under the [MIT License](LICENSE).
 Any usage is the user's sole responsibility.
 This repository may not be used for any accademic work.
-Accademic integrity policies may apply and owner does not claim misuse of this repository.
-This repository is solely for educational purposes.
-Please Look into [FCC RF Low Power transmission]()
+Accademic integrity policies may apply and owner does accept any liability on the misuse of the contents of repository.
+This repository is solely for documentation purpose of the owner's research.
+Please Look into [FCC RF Low Power emission and transmission Guidelines]() before implementing any radio application